 Anything else?
 Nope!
-After obtaining academic consideration, please do not contact your instructor or lab coordinator even though you may be asked to do so.
-We will be automatically notified of the academic consideration.
+After obtaining academic consideration, please do not contact us even though you may be asked to do so.
+We will be automatically notified of the academic consideration after it has been processed.

 What happens?
-There is no make-up for the October Quiz.
-The weight of the quiz will be automatically be shifted to the Midterm Test.
+The weight of the test will be transferred to the Final Exam.